abhinav-tummapudi/deep-learning-monitoring/README.md

 ![image](./images/grafana.png)

-**Note:** I've disabled a few sections in the screenshot for security reasons.
+**Note:** I've disabled (No data field) a few sections in the screenshot for security reasons.
 However, you should be able to view all the data.

 ## $${\color{blue}Conclusion}$$